Testing Degree Corrections in Stochastic Block Models: Introduction

 \section{Introduction}

-The analysis of network data has received considerable attention in diverse areas of research such as social sciences, biology, statistics and computer science.
+The analysis of network data has received considerable attention in diverse areas of research such as social sciences, biology, statistics, and computer science.
 At a high level, the central task in this area is to study underlying structural characteristics, given the network data.
-A statistically principled approach formalizes any such question as an inference problem, given a suitable, simple, probabilistic generative model for the observed data.
-Thus statistical research in this direction has focussed on a few principal themes.
-The first theme concerns the design of suitable models which reflect some of the features observed in real networks \citep{barabasi1999emergence,watts1998collective}, while the second theme concentrates on developing statistical methodology for inference on data from these generative models.
-A third, perhaps equally important, but often less emphasized, aspect of this endeavor is to determine the effectiveness of the proposed models.
-This is intimately related to the classical goodness of fit testing paradigm in statistical inference.
-In this paper, we concentrate on a concrete example of this general problem, and study it using the lens of asymptotic minimax testing procedures.
+A statistically principled approach formalizes any such question as an inference problem, given a suitable, probabilistic generative model for the observed data.
+Thus statistical research in this direction has focused on a few principal themes.
+The first theme concerns the design of suitable models which reflect some of the features observed in real networks \citep{barabasi1999emergence,watts1998collective}, while a second theme concentrates on developing statistical methodology for inference on data from these generative situations.
+In the scheme of these two themes, statistical literature tends to build on initially simpler models to eventually work with increasingly complex ones.
+In this statistical endeavor, however, some inferential tasks can be easily adapted to the increased complexity of the model, whereas other inferential tasks are often significantly more complicated.
+It is in these situations, that a third, perhaps equally important, but often less emphasized statistical question becomes important.
+This concerns the choice of simple vs. complex models for the data under consideration, and is intimately related to classical goodness of fit testing problems.
+In this paper, we concentrate on a concrete example of this general problem in the context of degree corrections for stochastic block models.